sanathaniel/msa/members/Login.markdown

 <div class="content">

 <p style='max-width:100ex' class='footer-text'>We contract with Johns Hopkins University Press (JHUP) for publishing and membership management services.
-Returning members may <a href="https://www.press.jhu.edu/journals/cart/log-in">Log-in</a> here.
-You may update your MSA <a href="https://www.press.jhu.edu/journals/cart/profile">Profile</a> on this page.
-To <a href="https://www.press.jhu.edu/journals/cart/register">join MSA</a> first create an account here.
-Then<a href="https://www.press.jhu.edu/journals/cart/for-sale?oc=42">purchase or renew your membership here.</a>
+Returning members may <a href="https://www.press.jhu.edu/journals/cart/log-in">log-in</a> here.
+You may <a href="https://www.press.jhu.edu/journals/cart/profile">update your MSA profile</a> on this page.
+To <a href="https://www.press.jhu.edu/journals/cart/register">join MSA</a> first create an account, then <a href="https://www.press.jhu.edu/journals/cart/for-sale?oc=42">purchase or renew your membership here.</a>
 </p>

 <p>Refer to the <a href="https://www.press.jhu.edu/about/jhup-privacy-policy">JHUP Privacy Policy</a> for details on use and protection of your account data.</p>